Progession through the building unfolds a sequence of shaped, bespoke spaces and finishes, these of the very highest quality

 So what conclusions can be drawn from the experience of this building?

 Its great bulk is notable and arguably excessive.
-That it is lower than Bucklersbury House is true but disingenuous, as that height only ever applied to a single central slab, which was slim and aligned north-south to minimise its impact.
+That it is lower than Bucklersbury House is true but disingenuous, as that complex's height only ever applied to a single central slab, which was slim and aligned north-south to minimise its impact.
 That said, Foster’s sandstone façades have both heft and elegance and reward examination.
 Their colour, controversial to some, has been justified by reference to the adjacent Victorian bank-cum-magistrates’ court and especially No.1 Poultry, for which Bloomberg provides the context that has been absent for 20 years.
-Personally I am unconvinced; as with Stirling’s building, Portland stone would have remained powerful but blended in more appropriately.
-The material was in fact tested for use at Bloomberg, and can be seen in promotional films.
-These, too, play down the sandstone colour, suggesting the final choice was not uncontested.
+Personally I am unconvinced; as with Stirling’s building, Portland stone would have remained powerful but blended in more appropriately and that material was in fact tested for use at Bloomberg, which can be seen in promotional films.
+These, too, play down the final sandstone colour, suggesting the final choice was not uncontested.

 The bronze fins are less successful.
 They are fussy and awkward, and a subtler, finer-grained effect would have been more welcome.
-The slightly battered granite plinth that girdles the elevations at pavement level along with the gentle serpentine plan of the ground floor walls echo Foster’s glass-walled Willis Faber at Ipswich, and prompt consideration yet again of the dual nature of the practice’s work – next door is Foster’s much-derided Walbrook Building, for example.
+The slightly battered granite plinth that girdles the elevations at pavement level along with the gentle serpentine plan of the ground floor walls are effective and echo Foster’s glass-walled Willis Faber at Ipswich, prompting consideration yet again of the dual nature of his work – next door is the same practice's much-derided Walbrook Building, for example.

 Public access through the site via the new pedestrian way has been portrayed as something new but this is again misleading.
 The Bucklersbury House and Temple Court complex was more permeable than commonly supposed, principally via the charming Budge Row which traversed much of the site and hosted a dozen small shops.
 Today’s equivalent struggles to fully engage with the public, from its hi-viz-wearing security team (including dog handlers) to the labelling of the passage not as Watling Street after all but ‘Bloomberg Arcade’.
 Iglesias’s pools are an astonishing misfire – seemingly unfinished, their grim stagnancy compares poorly to the pretty fish-filled water feature a few minutes’ walk away on City Corporation’s own campus at Guidhall, let alone more imaginative private sector efforts such as at One Wood Street.
 And, for all the talk of openness and gift-giving, one wonders whether the fortress associations conjured by the western end of the new pavement passing over one of the pools like a drawbridge was deliberate or unconscious.